wadave/vertex-ai-agents/a2a-on-ae-multiagent/README.md

 ## **4. Run the Application**

-go to a2a_multiagent_mcp_app/frontend folder, follow the `README.md` to run the application.
+go to a2a_multiagent_mcp_app/frontend folder_option1/2, follow the `README.md` to run the application.